-Lowest priced physically-backed Platinum ETC on the market today.
+One of the lowest priced physically-backed Platinum ETCs on the market today.

 Total Expense Ratio of 0.2%